collint8/seg3d.pages/Tools/TransformTool.md

 ### Summary

-This tool cane be used to translate and scale one or more layers.
+This tool can be used to translate and scale one or more layers.

 ### Detailed Description